AntonNiklasson/styleguide/README.md

 The component library uses a the style guide [Stylemark](https://github.com/nextbigsoundinc/stylemark) to visualize common UI components used at Skolverket.
 To develop new components or make changes to existing ones, you need to have both [Node](https://nodejs.org) installed and it is assumed knowledge of the version control [git](http://www.git-scm.com).

-View the component library at [here](https://acandocxc.github.io/skolverket-komponentbibliotek/)
+View the component library [here](https://acandocxc.github.io/skolverket-komponentbibliotek/)

 # View locally